 About French at Kent

 French at Kent is part of the Department of Modern Languages.
 Our main research interests include word and image studies, narratology, literary theory, psychoanalysis, medical humanities, sociolinguistics, postcolonial studies, gender studies and autobiography.
 Staff and postgraduates in French take a leading role in the School of European Culture and Languages’ Centre for Modern European Literature and the School of English’s Centre for Studies in the Long Eighteenth Century, whose activities include conferences, lectures, research seminars and reading groups.
 Students also participate in an annual international conference organised by Skepsi, an online journal based in the School of European Culture and Languages and run by MA and PhD candidates.

 Our programmes benefit from Kent’s proximity to Paris in more than one way.
 Most colleagues within French have research links in Paris.
 We have a long-standing exchange with the prestigious École Normale Supérieure.
 A more recent development is the exciting range of MA programmes based in Canterbury and Paris.
-Roughly half of our research students opt for a co-tutelle leading to the award of a PhD from Kent and a doctorate from a French institution.
 Students who undertake their research entirely in Canterbury benefit from the cosmopolitan atmosphere at the UK’s European university.

 The Templeman Library has excellent holdings in all areas relevant to our research, with particular strengths in 18th, 19th, 20th and 21st-century French literature.
 The School of European Culture and Languages provides high-quality IT facilities, including state-of-the-art media laboratories, dedicated technical staff and designated areas for postgraduate study.
 Other facilities include all-purpose teaching rooms and two networked multimedia laboratories.